teddygroves/bibat/README.md

 workflow to ensure reproducibility and persistence while using a standard directory structure to keep things organised.

+The template is set up already filled in with an analysis of a linear regression problem, comparing the results of fitting a model with and without an interaction effect, and also seeing what happens when the model with the interaction effect is fit to fake data generated using its assumptions.

 The template creates the following file structure:

 ```sh